The Perfect 3 Days in Buenos Aires Itinerary

 The Museum of Latin American Art (Museo de Arte Latinoamericano de Buenos Aires or MALBA) is the perfect place for art and Latin culture lovers.
 Founded in 2001, the museum features both permanent and temporary exhibits.

 All artworks on display are by South American artists.
 This includes works by Frida Kahlo, Antonio Berni, and Diego Rivera.
-The pieces cover a range of styles from surrealism and pop art to social and political art.
+The pieces cover a range of styles, from surrealism and pop art to social and political art.

-Stay nearby the Museo de Arte Latinoamericano de Buenos Aires
+🏨 Accommodations nearby the Museo de Arte Latinoamericano de Buenos Aires

-Visit the Museo de Arte Latinoamericano de Buenos Aires with a tour
+☂️ Visit the Museo de Arte Latinoamericano de Buenos Aires with a tour

 Pulpería Ña Serapia

+This cozy hole-in-the-wall restaurant is the perfect place to stop for a quick snack or a delicious lunch.
 Na Serapia is known for having some of the best empanadas in Buenos Aires.
 They're baked here fresh all day, and a selection of fillings are on offer, including meat, vegetable, and chicken.

-Accommodations in close proximity to Ña Serapia
+🏨 Places to stay close to Ña Serapia

 Cementerio de la Recoleta